nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic4.rst

       <input class="input-block-level" type="text" placeholder="chat message" id="chat_message"/>
     </div>

-Let's pretty it up a bit by adding some css styling.
+Let's pretty it up a bit, by adding some css styling.
 Open the ``public/css/app.css`` file and add the following to the end of it.

 .. code-block:: css
     :linenos: